dcnguyen060899/UC-Berkeley-ML-AI---Practical_assignment_1/README.md

    - Use insights from customer segmentation to tailor sales approaches, ensuring alignment with the preferences and priorities of different market segments.

 #### Conclusion
 By aligning inventory and marketing strategies with the insights gained from the regression analysis and customer segmentation, the dealership can better meet consumer demands.
-Focusing on vehicles and features that are positively associated with higher prices—such as lower mileage, luxury branding, and specific vehicle types—can enhance the dealership's profitability and market positioning.# UC-Berkeley-ML-AI---Practical_assignment_1
+Focusing on vehicles and features that are positively associated with higher prices—such as lower mileage, luxury branding, and specific vehicle types—can enhance the dealership's profitability and market positioning.

 ##### P.S
 - Please refer to my note for further detail in data cleaning, modelling, evaluation and insights.